 The Master of Education (MEd) in Library Media, K-12 Certification, will prepare you for a successful career in the school library setting.
 Plymouth State offers a comprehensive program, the only of its kind in the state, for those new to the school library setting or for seasoned professionals wishing to renew New Hampshire state certification.

 In the combined curriculum of academic and supervised practical experiences, faculty will address administration, uses of information, collection development, teaching and learning, and literature.

-NEW Dual Certification: In Fall 2013, PSU will offer a new dual-certification program in Library Media Specialist K-12 and Educational Technology Integrator K-12.
+NEW Dual Certification: PSU now offers a new dual-certification program in Library Media Specialist K-12 and Educational Technology Integrator K-12.
 Learn more!

 For more information, visit the Educational Leadership, Learning and Curriculum Department website.

 3Seeks to examine the manner in which the behavior, feelings, or thoughts of one individual are influenced by the behavior or characteristics of others.
 Topics to be considered include social perception, attitudes, gender, social cognition, conflict, social influence, intercultural awareness, prejudice, discrimination, aggression, and group behavior.
 Fall, spring, and summer.

 3This course will provide an in-depth study of the social/cultural basis of behavior and examine the role of mythology as a vehicle for intrapersonal and interpersonal understanding.
 The major theoretical, empirical, and applied lines of work in the following topics in contemporary social psychology will be explored, including social cognition, interpersonal perception, attitudes, stereotyping and prejudice, the self, and interpersonal and group relations.
 Mythology will be employed as a mechanism for cross-cultural comparison and as a unifying construct to enhance multicultural understanding.